Direct naar content

 Beschikbare afleveringen

-• Start a financial self-care routine
+• Start your financial self-care routine

 There are things we're supposed to do routinely for our health: brush our teeth, shower and exercise.
 There's a version of that for financial health too.
 We'll talk about those tasks — and go beyond the number-crunching to explore how...